berkeley-gif/gif-svelte-template/README.md

 npm i -D carbon-components-svelte npm i -D carbon-icons-svelte

+# the following packags are optional

-# the following package is optional, its required if you are going
+# carbon-component is required if you are going
 # to style the Svelte carbon components with SCSS
 # see the Styles for more details
 npm i -D carbon-components

+# charts
+npm i -D @carbon/charts-svelte
 ```

 ## Setup Github workflows